-- 40.940.8.
-A designated benchmark administrator must publish for each determination of a designated commodity benchmark, as soon as reasonably practicable, all of the following: - (a) a plain languagean explanation of how the designated commodity benchmark was determined, which explanation includes including, for greater certainty, all of the following: - (i) the number and the volume of the transactions submitted and the volume for each transaction; - (ii) with respect to each type of input data, - (A) the range of volumes and the average volume, - (B) the range of prices and the volume-weighted average price, and - (C) the indicative approximate percentage of each type of input data to the total input data; - (b) a plain languagean explanation of the extent to which, how and the basis upon which, when expert judgment was used in the determination of the designated commodity benchmark, including, if applicable, the reasons for not giving priority to concluded and reported transactions.
+- 40.8.
+A designated benchmark administrator must publish for each determination of a designated commodity benchmark, as soon as reasonably practicable, all of the following: - (a) an explanation of how the designated commodity benchmark was determined, including, for greater certainty, all of the following: - (i) the number of transactions and the volume for each transaction; - (ii) with respect to each type of input data - (A) the range of volumes and the average volume, - (B) the range of prices and the volume-weighted average price, and - (C) the approximate percentage of each type of input data to the total input data; - (b) an explanation of how and when expert judgment was used in the determination of the designated commodity benchmark.